Eddie Rosario: Cleveland Indians

 On February 4, 2021, Rosario was signed to a one-year, $8 million contract with the Cleveland Indians.
-He played 78 games for the team, recording a .254 batting average and a .685 on-base plus slugging percentage.
+He played 78 games for the team, batting .254/.296/.389 with a .685 on-base plus slugging percentage.
 He was placed on the injured list on July 5.

 Atlanta Braves

 On July 30, 2021, Rosario was traded to the Atlanta Braves along with cash considerations in exchange for Pablo Sandoval.
 On September 19, Rosario hit for the cycle against the San Francisco Giants.
 In four at-bats, Rosario saw five pitches, the fewest pitches seen in a cycle since at least the 1990 season.

 In 2021, between both teams he batted .259/.305/.435 with 14 home runs and 62 RBIs.

 On October 17, Rosario recorded four hits, including a walk-off single, in Game 2 of the National League Championship Series that gave the Braves a 5–4 win over the Los Angeles Dodgers.
 The 2021 Braves became the fourth team in Major League Baseball history to record two walk-off wins in the first two games of a postseason series, as Rosario matched the feat of teammate Austin Riley, who hit a walk-off single in Game 1.
 Rosario recorded two home runs and a triple as part of a second four-hit game in Game 4 of the series, following Steve Garvey as the only players to record those base hits in the postseason.
 Rosario was the fifth major league player to record two four-hit games during the playoffs, and the second to have both four-hit games occur in the same series.
 Teammate Adam Duvall followed Rosario's first home run of the game with a home run of his own, and they became the third pair of Braves teammates to hit consecutive home runs during a postseason game.
 In Game 6, Rosario had two hits, including a three-run home run as the Braves won 4–2 and clinched their first National League pennant since 1999.
 Rosario was awarded the NLCS MVP award for his performance in the series.

 On March 16, 2022, Rosario returned to the Braves on a two-year contract worth $18 million with a club option for the 2024 season.
-His season began with miserable play, accumulating just 3 hits for a batting average of .068 - a slump later revealed to be a result of issues in his right eye.
+He began his season with miserable play, accumulating just 3 hits for a batting average of .068 - a slump later revealed to be a result of issues in his right eye.
 Tests showed that Rosario's right retina was swollen, leading to blurred vision.
 A surgical procedure was scheduled for April 27, for which Rosario was projected to miss at least eight weeks.
-After making several rehab appearances in Triple-A Gwinnett and assembling a solid .273 batting average, he returned to the team on July 4.
+After making several rehab appearances in Triple-A Gwinnett and assembling a .273 batting average, he returned to the team on July 4.
+In 2022 with the Braves he batted .212/.259/.328 in 250 at bats.
+At the end of the 2023 season, Atlanta declined Rosario's contract option, making him a free agent.